April 30th, 2015*

 Catherine Wright is Associate Professor of Communication at George Mason University.

 While in Florence, Dr. Wright will offer the director course entitled, "Global Propaganda: 1900 - 1989."
 We are seeking credits in Communication.
 History, Conflict Analysis, New Century College, Global Affairs, Psychology, Sociology, and Government.

 This is an interdisciplinary course combining communication, history, and politics.
 The course flyer is available in PDF form below (just click on the image to download):

 The perfect introduction to Italian art, culture, history and language, this spring semester study abroad program in Florence is sure to please.

-Led by George Mason University Professor Cathy Wright , this study abroad program is open to any undergraduate student who has earned 45 semester credit hours (sophomore, junior or senior standing) by January 2015, including non-Mason undergraduate students.
+Led by George Mason University Associate Professor Cathy Wright , this study abroad program is open to any undergraduate student who has earned 45 semester credit hours (sophomore, junior or senior standing) by January 2015, including non-Mason undergraduate students.

 It was during the Middle Ages and Renaissance Era that Florence became the cultural hub of Europe, where artists like Leonardo DaVinci and Michelangelo, architects like Brunelleschi, and writers like Dante flourished.
 The evidence of their achievements is still present throughout Florence in palaces, squares, churches, monuments, and museums.